Staffbase/gha-workflows/README.md

 The repository contains all general workflows which can be used for every workflow in another repository.
 If you want to have more information you can take a look at the [GitHub documentation][1].

-If you want to use a template workflow you can copy this template and adapt it to your specific use case.
+If you want to use a template workflow you can copy the following template and adapt it to your specific use case.
 You can find all possible template workflows in the directory `.github/workflows` with the name `template_*.yml`.

 ```yml